Diospyros kaki aka Persimmon

 Persimmon, Japanese Persimmon

-How to care for Persimmon
+How difficult is it to take care of Persimmon

 Caring for Persimmon is a breeze, as it is highly adaptable and forgiving to minor neglect.